 • Audio: MP3, OGG, WMA, WAV, AAC, FLAC, and more.

-In our tests, video playback was especially smooth.
-If you primarily want a dedicated music player, it may be worth checking out audio-focused alternatives that are better optimized for library management.
+In our testing, video playback in particular was silky smooth.
+If you mainly want a dedicated music player, consider alternatives that are better optimized for music library management.

 Customize VLC Player

-• Skins: Change the player’s look with free skins, or design your own with VLC’s skin editor.
+• Skins: Change the player’s look with free skins or design your own via VLC’s skin editor.

-• Extensions: There are plenty of plugins that add extra features—such as advanced subtitle tools or automatic media info fetching.
+• Extensions: There are plenty of plugins that add extra features—e.g., advanced subtitle tools or automatic fetching of media info.

-We also tried an extension for improved subtitles, and it worked without any issues.
+We tested an extension for improved subtitles, and it worked flawlessly.

 Subtitles — simple and effective

-For many viewers in the US, subtitles and closed captions are essential—and VLC makes them easy.
-You can add subtitles manually by downloading an .srt file and loading it directly into the player.
-VLC supports all common subtitle formats, and synchronization was spot on in our tests.
+For U.S. audiences, subtitles are often essential.
+You can add them manually by downloading an .srt file and loading it directly in the player.
+VLC supports all common subtitle formats, and we found synchronization to be accurate.

 Quick tip: If you’re missing subtitles for a movie, search for “[Movie title] subtitles” on Google, e.g., Titanic subtitles.
 Then add the file to VLC with a single click.